Strings

 Let us look at an example of how to structure a program with several classes.
 Take a program used to simulate the interaction between types of organisms, trees, birds, bears, and other creatures cohabiting a forest.
 There would likely be several base classes that would then have derived classes specific to individual animal types.
 In fact, if you know anything about biology, you might wish to structure your classes to take advantage of the biological classification from Kingdom to species, although it would probably be overly complex.
 Instead, you might have base classes for the animals and the plants.
 If you wanted to use more base classes (a class can be both a derived of one class and a base of another), you might have classes for flying animals and land animals, and perhaps trees and scrub.
 Then you would want classes for specific types of animals: pigeons and vultures, bears and lions, and specific types of plants: oak and pine, grass and flower.
 These are unlikely to live together in the same area, but the idea is essentially there: more specific classes ought to inherit from less specific classes.

 Classes, of course, share data.
 A derived class has access to most of the functions and variables of the base class.
-There are, however, ways to keep derivedren from accessing some attributes of its base class.
+There are, however, ways to keep derived classes from accessing some attributes of its base class.
 The keywords public, protected, and private are used to control access to information within a class.
 It is important to remember that public, protected, and private control information both for specific instances of classes and for classes as general data types.
 Variables and functions designated public are both inheritable by derived classes and accessible to outside functions and code when they are elements of a specific instance of a class.
 Protected variables are not accessible by functions and code outside the class, but derived classes inherit these functions and variables as part of their own class.
 Private variables are neither accessible outside the class when it is a specific class nor are available to derived classes.
-Private variables are useful when you have variables that make sense in the context of large idea.
+Private variables are useful when you have variables that make sense in the context of large ideas.

 Inheritance – Syntax